matssson/zmake/README.md

-If you use the custom file extension .zpp (or .z) you also get things to improve the quality of life when coding in C++, like the removal of headers, and automatically adding things into one file for fast compilation, with forward declarations so you don't have to worry about the order of functions or includes.
+If you use the custom file extension .zpp (or .z) you also get things to improve the quality of life when coding in C++, like the removal of headers, and automatically adding things into one file for fast compilation (unity builds), with forward declarations so you don't have to worry about the order of functions or includes.

-It achieves this by making everything global in scope, importing macros and functions, and using things from the std namespace - but all of this is customizable and it works seamlessly with other C/C++ code and headers.
+All of this is customizable and it works seamlessly with other C/C++ code and headers.

-If you want to change what zmake includes by default, just edit the autoinclude.hpp header in /global.
-You can also change the default config this way by changing autoconfig.cfg.
+You can also change the default config by changing defaultconfig.cfg in /global.

 # How to Build
 Make a new project with "zmake new project_name".